firebolt-db/godocs/docs/sql_reference/functions-reference/Lambda/array-any-match.md

 # ARRAY\_ANY\_MATCH

-Returns `true` if at least one of the elements of a `BOOLEAN` array is `true`.
-Otherwise returns `false`.

-If an optional function parameter is provided, returns `true` if the function returns `true` for at least one of the elements in the array.
-Otherwise returns `false`.
+Returns `TRUE` if at least one of the elements in a `BOOLEAN` array is `TRUE` when no function is provided, and returns `FALSE` otherwise.
+When an optional function parameter is provided, the result is `TRUE` if the function evaluates to `TRUE` for at least one element in the array, and `FALSE` otherwise.

 **Alias:** `ANY_MATCH`